ninpnin/mylly/README.md

 # Scill

-Init mill projects for scala
+Init mill projects for scala.
+Written in python.